felixlopz/hubrise-test-task/content/apps/upxp/en/overview.md

 ## Description

-To change the current model where restaurants are paying commissions to food delivery platforms and banks, UPXP offers an innovative loyalty management program based on cryptocurrency to reward customers.
-Customers who order and book directly on the restaurant's own while label website receive UPXP cryptocurrency, which they can use anywhere.
+UPXP offers an innovative loyalty solution based on cryptocurrency.
+UPXP rewards customers who order and book on their restaurant's website by paying them UPXP cryptocurrency, which can be used in other businesses.

-UPXP is the first cryptocurrency dedicated to restaurateurs.
-It is a community project that aims to reward restaurant customers rather than intermediaries and third-party solutions.
+UPXP is the first cryptocurrency entirely dedicated to restaurateurs.
+It is a community project, whose mission is to reward customers rather than banks and intermediaries.

 ## Integration Features